-If you are a foreign-born person in the United States who has suffered persecution in the past or have a well-founded fear of persecution in the future on account of your race, religion, nationality, membership in a particular social group, or political opinion, you could file a claim for asylum in the United States.
+If you are a foreign-born person in the United States who has suffered persecution in the past or have a well-founded fear of persecution in the future on account of your race, religion, nationality, membership in a particular social group, or political opinion, you could file a claim for asylum.

-In order to be granted asylum, an Immigration Judge or Asylum Officer must determine that you meet the definition of a refugee.
-That requires first convincing the judge or officer that you have suffered harm, or you fear harm, that is so severe that it can be considered persecution.
+In order to be granted this status, an immigration judge or asylum officer must determine that you meet the definition of a refugee.
+That requires first convincing them that you have suffered harm, or you fear harm, that is so severe that it can be considered persecution.

-The next step is to convince the judge or officer that this persecution occurred specifically because of your race, nationality, religion, membership in a particular social group, or political opinion—that is, one or more of the five grounds specified in the Immigration and Nationality Act (I.N.A.) at Section 208.13.
+The next step is to convince the immigration judge or asylum officer that this persecution occurred specifically because of your race, nationality, religion, membership in a particular social group, or political opinion—that is, one or more of the five grounds specified in the Immigration and Nationality Act (I.N.A.) at Section 208.13.

-This article will discuss how to identify and establish the connection, or nexus, between the persecution and one or more of the five grounds.
+This article will discuss how to identify and establish the crucial connection, or nexus, between the persecution and one or more of the five grounds.

 Establishing "nexus" involves answering the question "Why?"
 It's not enough to show the mere fact that you suffered or fear persecution in your home country: You must also show the grounds upon which this persecution was directed at you.
 You're trying to outweigh any perception that what you faced was random or impersonal.
 You must demonstrate that the persecutor's main motivation or reason for attempting to harm you was on account of at least one of the five grounds noted above.